Skip to footer content

 connection.Open()

-content &= "<h2>Create a Users Table using dapper and insert sql query</h2>"
+content &= "<h2>Create a Users Table using Dapper and SQL insert query</h2>"

 content &= "<p>CREATE TABLE IF NOT EXISTS Users</p>"

-' create table
+' SQL statement to create a Users table

 Dim sql As String = "CREATE TABLE IF NOT EXISTS Users (" & vbLf & " Id INTEGER PRIMARY KEY," & vbLf & " Name TEXT," & vbLf & " Email TEXT" & vbLf & ");"